Black Hat SEO is an unethical practice solely focusing on increasing your Google Index Ranking without having any regard for User Experience.

 Article Spinning and Duplicate Content

-Article spinning or content spinning is the method of copying content from another website, scrambling it using a computer program, and rewrite it using synonyms and/or grammatical tricks.
+Article spinning or content spinning is the method of copying content from another website, scrambling it using a computer program, and rewriting it using synonyms and/or grammatical tricks.
 The spinner takes an article and rewrites it using different words or sentence structures, sometimes manually.
 This is considered bad practice as it adds no real value to the content.
 Basically, you are saying the same thing in a different way without providing your own stand or views.

 Article spinning was a leading (black hat) SEO practice back in the 2010s until Google released their Penguin Update on April 24, 2012 (Source: Wikipedia).
 Know more about the Penguin update with this Search Engine Journal article.